 Create AWS Glue Data Quality Rulesets

-The aws:glue/dataQualityRuleset:DataQualityRuleset resource, part of the Pulumi AWS provider, defines data quality rules using DQDL syntax that Glue evaluates against catalog tables.
+The aws:glue/dataQualityRuleset:DataQualityRuleset resource, part of the Pulumi AWS provider, defines data quality rules using DQDL (Data Quality Definition Language) syntax that Glue evaluates against catalog tables.
 This guide focuses on two capabilities: DQDL rule syntax and catalog table binding.

-Rulesets can reference Glue Data Catalog tables for automatic evaluation during ETL jobs or crawls.
+Rulesets can reference Glue catalog tables for automatic evaluation during ETL jobs.
 The examples are intentionally small.
-Combine them with your own Glue jobs, crawlers, and catalog tables.
+Combine them with your own Glue jobs and data quality evaluation workflows.

 Define data quality rules with DQDL syntax

-Data quality monitoring starts by writing rules that check column completeness, uniqueness, or statistical properties.
+Data quality monitoring starts by defining rules that check column completeness, uniqueness, or statistical properties.

 import * as pulumi from "@pulumi/pulumi";